Observation of medium-induced yield enhancement and acoplanarity broadening of low-$p_\mathrm{T}$ jets from measurements in pp and central Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV

-Matter at very high temperature or pressure forms a quark--gluon plasma (QGP), the state of matter in which quarks and gluons are not bound in colorless hadrons~\cite{Busza:2018rrf,Harris:2023tti}.
-A QGP filled the early universe a few microseconds after the Big Bang, and is generated in the laboratory today in high-energy collisions of atomic nuclei at the Large Hadron Collider (LHC) and the Relativistic Heavy Ion Collider (RHIC)~\cite{BRAHMS:2004adc,PHENIX:2004vcz,PHOBOS:2004zne,STAR:2005gfr,ALICE:2022wpn}.
-Comparison of measurements at these facilities with theoretical model calculations shows that the QGP exhibits emergent collective behavior, flowing with very low specific shear viscosity~\cite{Heinz:2013th}.
-Calculations using finite-temperature quantum chromodynamics (QCD) on the lattice demonstrate that, at temperatures several times the transition temperature of about 150 MeV from hadronic matter to the QGP, the effective number of degrees of freedom of the QGP is $\sim$15\% lower than that expected for freely-interacting quarks and gluons at asymptotically high temperature~\cite{Borsanyi:2013bia,HotQCD:2014kol}.
-However, detailed understanding of the origin of these emergent collective phenomena in terms of quasi-particle degrees of freedom and their interactions remains elusive.
+Matter at very high temperature forms a quark--gluon plasma (QGP), the state of matter in which quarks and gluons are not bound in colorless hadrons~\cite{Busza:2018rrf,Harris:2023tti}.
+A QGP filled the early Universe a few microseconds after the Big Bang, and is generated today in high-energy nuclear collisions at the Large Hadron Collider (LHC) and the Relativistic Heavy Ion Collider (RHIC)~\cite{BRAHMS:2004adc,PHENIX:2004vcz,PHOBOS:2004zne,STAR:2005gfr,ALICE:2022wpn}.
+Measurements at RHIC and the LHC and their comparison to theoretical calculations show that the QGP flows with low specific shear viscosity~\cite{Heinz:2013th}.
+Quantum chromodynamics (QCD) calculations on the lattice show that the effective number of QGP degrees of freedom is $\sim$15\% lower than that of freely-interacting quarks and gluons, at temperatures well above the deconfinement transition temperature $\sim150$ MeV~\cite{Borsanyi:2013bia,HotQCD:2014kol}.
+However, understanding the origin of such emergent phenomena in terms of quasi-particle degrees of freedom remains elusive.

-In high-energy hadronic collisions, QCD jets are generated by the hard (high momentum transfer $Q^2$) scattering of quarks and gluons (partons) from the colliding projectiles.
-The scattered partons are initially virtual and evolve by radiating a parton shower, which hadronizes into a correlated spray of colorless hadrons that is experimentally observable.
-In proton--proton (\pp) collisions, measurements of inclusive jet production provide stringent tests of high-order perturbative QCD (pQCD) calculations~\cite{CMS:2016jip,ATLAS:2017ble,Acharya:2019jyg}.
-In nucleus--nucleus (\aaa) collisions, the hard-scattered partons and their showers interact with the QGP as it expands and cools, which modifies jet production rates and internal jet structure relative to that in \pp\ collisions (``jet quenching'')~\cite{Cunqueiro:2021wls}.
-Comparisons of jet quenching measurements with theoretical calculations provide unique insight into the dynamics and transport properties of the QGP~\cite{Majumder:2010qh,JETSCAPE:2021ehl}.
+QCD jets arise from hard (high momentum-transfer $Q^2$) scattering of quarks and gluons (partons).
+The highly-virtual scattered partons radiate a gluon shower that hadronizes into a correlated spray of experimentally observable hadrons.
+Jet measurements in proton--proton (\pp) collisions provide stringent tests of perturbative QCD (pQCD) calculations~\cite{CMS:2016jip,ATLAS:2017ble,Acharya:2019jyg}.
+In nucleus--nucleus (\aaa) collisions jets interact with the QGP, generating observable modifications to jet production and structure (``jet quenching'')~\cite{Cunqueiro:2021wls}.
+Comparison of jet quenching measurements and calculations provides unique insight into QGP dynamics and transport properties~\cite{Majumder:2010qh,JETSCAPE:2021ehl}.